-Steps 10 and 11 are back in Cassandra – they structure the data into a Cassandra friendly tuple, and then saving it into a table.
+Steps 10 and 11 are back in Cassandra.
+They structure the data into a Cassandra friendly tuple, and then save that into a table.

-Ideally, we want tests to cover all of the core functional areas of our code, namely:
+Ideally, we want unit tests to cover all of the core functional areas of our code, namely: